-Use Your Freedom is an international movement leveraging non-violent digital activism to spotlight the unlawful imprisonment of Myanmar's democratically elected leaders.
-Please download our freely available book, Aung San Suu Kyi from Prison - And a Letter to a Dictator, and visit our Resources page for a wealth of other information.
+Use Your Freedom is an international movement leveraging non-violent digital activism to spotlight the unjust imprisonment of Myanmar's democratically elected leaders.
+Read on to find interviews, articles, audio and video, and to download our freely available book, Aung San Suu Kyi from Prison - And a Letter to a Dictator.

-To all leaders, organizations and people of conscience worldwide: Now is the time to unite in solidarity for the people of Burma.
+To all leaders, organizations and people of conscience worldwide: Now is the time to unite in solidarity for the people of Burma (Myanmar)

 Join us in the GLOBAL campaign to Use Your Freedom